cruising with a baby

 Thinking of cruising with a baby?
 With a bit of planning it can be an incredible family vacation.
 I’m a mom, former crew member, and I started cruising with my baby at 6 months old.

-I started bringing my baby to cruise when she was six months old and would absolutely do it again (and have!).
-But, there are some tips, tricks, and rules you need to be aware of to make sure that your cruise with your little one is a positive experience for the whole family.
+I started bringing my baby to cruise on her six month birthday and haven’t stopped.
+There are some tips, tricks, and rules you need to be aware of to make sure that your cruise with your little one is a positive experience for the whole family.

 Cruising With A Baby